Lauren Yee

 Lauren Yee (余秀菊) is an American playwright and television writer.
 Her play, Cambodian Rock Band, received the 2018 Horton Foote Prize for Outstanding New American Play.

 Early life and education

 Yee was born and raised in San Francisco, California.
+While in high school, she discovered a forwarded email about a 10-minute play contest with a Lunar New Year theme and wrote her first play overnight.
+The experience of hearing actors perform her words inspired her to found Youth for Asian Theater, a company she created with friends to write, direct, act, and put on shows for their community.
 She graduated from Lowell High School in 2003.

 Yee graduated from Yale University in 2007, majoring in English and Theatre Arts.
 She then attended University of California, San Diego's MFA playwriting program and graduated in 2012.

 Career

-Yee is a member of the Ma-Yi Writers’ Lab, a Playwrights’ Center Core Writer, and has worked under commission from the Goodman Theatre, Lincoln Center, and Mixed Blood.
+Yee is a member of the Ma-Yi Writers' Lab, a Playwrights' Center Core Writer, and has worked under commission from the Goodman Theatre, Lincoln Center, and Mixed Blood.
 She has named "Christopher Chen, Julia Cho, Mike Lew, and so, so many others" and "graphic novelists Thi Bui and Gene Luen Yang," among others, as Asian American playwrights and writers she admires.

+The Great Leap (2018), Cambodian Rock Band (2018), and Mother Russia (2026) form a cycle of plays that collide 20th-century Asian communism with Western pop culture.

 In addition to plays, Yee has written for the Netflix series Mixtape.

 Personal life

 Yee is currently based in New York City.
 She is married to Zachary Zwillinger, an attorney.
 The two met at Yale.
+They have two daughters.